Avaray/steam-status-signature-generator/README.md

 ### Loading ID's from file

 If you want to load ID's from [JSON](https://www.w3schools.com/js/js_json_arrays.asp) file, that file should contain one valid array of ID's.
-In text file, each ID can be split by new line, space, comma or semicolon.
-JSON file should contain array of ID's.
+In text file you can separate ID's by anything you want (new line, space, symbol, letter).

 ## TODO's